Share Post:

 It seems like you’ve taken on some responsibility in the onboarding space.
 Can you tell us a little bit about some of the primary priorities on your plate and how you’re thinking about onboarding in this climate?

-Purton: I think onboarding in this climate has to get smarter.
-I think enablement in general, all of our processes and our programs, need to get smarter, more value impacting.
+Purton: I think personalized onboarding in this climate has to get smarter.
+I think sales enablement strategies in general, all of our processes and our programs, need to get smarter, more value impacting.
 So, we’ve tried to make it as tailored and as role specific as possible.
 That is a very generic term in enablement, role-specific onboarding.
 We really are trying to get there.
-I think when everyone says we’ve got to completely nail role-specific onboarding, I’m almost jealous, because some organizations like my own, they can have 20, 30 roles, and there’s all these different complex trees that go for it.
-So, we’re always going to be on our everboarding journey to get to sort of a utopia of role-specific onboarding.
+I think when everyone says we’ve got to completely nail role-specific, personalized onboarding, I’m almost jealous, because some organizations like my own, they can have 20, 30 roles, and there’s all these different complex trees that go for it.
+So, we’re always going to be on our everboarding journey to get to sort of a utopia of role-specific sales onboarding.

 Can you talk about your philosophy on the different modalities of learning to get people ramped up quickly?